Announcing Two Brand New Wild Oils: Wild Fish Oil And Wild MCT Oil With Lauric Acid (Limited Supply)

-Some of these are bad products because they do things the wrong way.
+Some of these are harmful products because they do things the wrong way.

-And the rest of the fish oil on the market falls somewhere between bad and average (sadly).
+And the rest of the fish oil on the market falls between bad and average (sadly).

-An unfortunate fact of the fish oil industry is, many of these average and below average fish oil products contain oils that are rancid by the time you get them.
+An unfortunate fact of the fish oil industry is that many of these average, below-average fish oil products contain rancid oils by the time you get them.

-Sometimes it's the processing methods used to produce the oil that's to blame.
-Other times it can be caused by any number of factors typical with any mass-produced food ingredient—shipping, mechanical or chemical treatments, storage methods, shortcuts, laziness, trying to save money, etc.
+Sometimes, the processing methods used to produce the oil are to blame.
+Other times it can be caused by any factors typical with any mass-produced food ingredient—shipping, mechanical or chemical treatments, storage methods, shortcuts, laziness, trying to save money, etc.

-These standards are what make Wild Fish Oil one of the only fish oils made from sustainable menhaden fish caught in U.S. waters and processed in U.S. Fisheries.
+These standards make Wild Fish Oil one of the only fish oils from sustainable menhaden fish caught in U.S. waters and processed in U.S. Fisheries.

 Wild Fish Oil is one of the only fish oils in the world certified by Friends of The Sea!
 (This is not an easy certification to secure, which is why most fish oil companies don’t even try because they know their sourcing methods will never qualify.)

-Not only will you taste and feel the difference that sustainable, clean processed menhaden oil provides, you’ll also feel great knowing you aren’t contributing to overfishing while also supporting fisherman that respect our fragile aquatic ecosystem.
+Not only will you taste and feel the difference that sustainable, clean, processed menhaden oil provides, but you’ll also feel great knowing you aren’t contributing to overfishing while supporting fisherman that respects our fragile aquatic ecosystem.

-The human body has been designed, over hundreds of thousands of years, to consume whole, real natural foods found in nature.
-The amount of nutrients humans have consumed has varied depending on the geographic region that our ancestors lived in.
-And while the diet of our ancestors has varied wide in the various amounts of certain foods and nutrients they consumed, there are some universal truths that humans have been eating for millions of years.
+Over hundreds of thousands of years, the human body has been designed to consume whole, real natural foods found in nature.
+The amount of nutrients humans have consumed has varied depending on the geographic region our ancestors lived in.
+And while the diet of our ancestors has changed widely in the various amounts of certain foods and nutrients they consumed, there are some universal truths humans have been eating for millions of years.

-Both of these organic compounds are necessary to human health, which means you can't survive without eating them.
+Both organic compounds are necessary for human Health, which means you can’t survive without eating them.
 This is why they are called essential amino acids and essential fats.
-Since we are discussing fish oil today, we'll focus on them.
+Since we are discussing fish oil today, we’ll focus on them.

 Just like water, you have to consume essential fatty acids to live.
-Now let's look at the most important category of fatty acids: omega-3s.
+Now let’s look at the most critical category of fatty acids: omega-3s.

-Why You and I Eat Too Much Omega-6 and Not Enough Omega-3
+Why You And I Overeat Omega-6 And Not Enough Omega-3

 In a very basic (excuse me for my brevity) nutshell, the typical Western diet is overloaded with inflammatory omega-6 fatty acids.

-And that's about it... which means... if you aren't eating seafood and some healthy bigger sized grass-fed animals (beef, bison, venison), than you are probably deficient in omega-3s.
+And that’s about it… which means… if you aren’t eating seafood and some healthy, more giant, sized grass-fed animals (beef, bison, venison), then you are probably deficient in omega-3s.

 I’d bet on it.

-This should come as no surprise considering water covers 71 percent of the Earth's surface and houses millions of animal species.
+This should be no surprise, considering water covers 71 percent of the Earth’s surface and houses millions of animal species.
 No wonder humans are designed to live off the ocean and the animals native to it.

-There's even some theories among Paleontologists and evolutionary biologists that the human brain had a rapid leap forward in growth—and thus intelligence—when we became efficient at hunting and fishing (undoubtedly as a result of improvement in tool technology) because it gave our forebears access to a greater amount of omega-3 fatty acids (and total overall calories) from the various animals they killed.
+There are even some theories among Paleontologists and evolutionary biologists that the human brain had a rapid leap forward in growth—and thus intelligence—when we became efficient at hunting and fishing (undoubtedly as a result of improvement in tool technology) because it gave our forebears access to a more significant amount of omega-3 fatty acids (and total overall calories) from the various animals they killed.

-With the typical modern Western diet, there are two big problems surrounding fatty acid intake: a lack of omega-3 intake and an abundance of omega-6s intake—and the imbalanced ratio between the two.
+With the typical modern Western diet, there are two big problems surrounding fatty acid intake: a lack of omega-3 intake and an abundance of omega-6 intake—and the imbalanced ratio between the two.

-This lack of omega-3 coupled with too much omega-6 leads to inflammation and has been implicated in an increased risk of many diseases—especially heart disease and cancer—as well as mental health issues ranging from depression to reduced intelligence.
+This lack of omega-3, coupled with too much omega-6, leads to inflammation and has been implicated in an increased risk of many diseases—especially heart disease and inflammation—as well as mental health issues ranging from depression to reduced intelligence.